‘Uru Art Harbour’ to drop anchor at Mattancherry

 The centre will have a formal opening on November 12 with the release of a volume on the philosophy of Sree Narayana Guru, “Guruchinthana-Oru Mukhavura”.
 The release will be done by poet Kalpetta Narayanan and CPI(M) Polit Bureau member M.A.
 Baby.
 On its cover, designed by Mr. Komu using an image from an old work of his, the Guru’s face has stretching crack marks.

-Mr. Komu, a Mumbai-based artist, says that Uru was an offshoot of his engagement with Kochi as a site of multiple histories, communities and their ways of co-existence without losing any of their prejudices and beliefs.
-Uru, he reckons, will be a space for radical collaboration and a steadfast hub for “alternative artistic, cultural, and intellectual exploration to move the dialogue about and of local cultural specificities from the margins”.

-The centre comes booted with an expanding library, a performance, screening and exhibition space where the neighbourhood and the artistic community can engage with one another over coffee.
-With academic Dileep Raj overseeing the selection of books, publishing will be a key area and the centre has already tied up with the DC Books and alternative publications to bring out books primarily on art history for children and containing children’s art.
+The centre comes booted with an expanding library, a performance, screening and exhibition space.
+With academic Dileep Raj overseeing the selection of books, publishing will be a key area and the centre has tied up with DC Books and alternative publications to bring out books primarily on art history for children.

 Please Email the Editor